nHentaiDatabase/nHentaiDabase/README.md

 On Windows/Linux:

 1. Download the .exe or .jar file.
-2. Download and install java 11 or higher.
+2. Download and install Java 11 or higher.
-   without installing java:
+   without installing Java:
-	 1. download the .zip and place it in the folder of the .exe or .jar.
+	 1. Download the .zip and place it in the folder of the .exe or .jar.
-   2. unzip the package.
+   2. Unzip the package.
 3. You are ready to go.

 ### How to run

-presupposes that java 11 or higher is installed or the java package was downloaded.
+Presupposes that Java 11 or higher is installed or the Java package was downloaded.

 Windows: